Stash¶

 Generate secure random tokens (use UUID or similar):

-Use tokens via Bearer authentication:
+Use tokens via Bearer authentication or X-Auth-Token header:

 curl -H "Authorization: Bearer a4f8d9e2-7c3b-4a1f-9e2d-8c7b6a5f4e3d" \